 - In the setting of Space1889, most flying ships on Earth and Mars use "Martian liftwood" to stay aloft, giving them a more ship-like appearance.
 But on Venus liftwood doesn't work, so the German colony there is patrolled by Zeppelins — on another world in another world.

 - Persona 2 makes special mention of a model blimp mounted to the roof of the aerospace museum.
 Since rumors can become reality in this game, the fact that enough people suspect it's a real, functioning blimp makes it flyable.
 The launching of the blimp late in Innocent Sin is a signifier that the basic rules of reality no longer apply, right before everything goes completely to hell in the late game.
 When it launches again (after a Reset Button) in Eternal Punishment after an early-game dungeon, it's a warning that things are moving faster now even without your contribution.

-- The beginning of Arcanum: Of Steamworks & Magick Obscura sees the player barely surviving a terrible zeppelin crash.
-Interestingly, it seems heavier than air ships have a shorter than real-life span of use in Arcanum, as the aforementioned blimp IFS Zephyr (incorrectly called a zeppelin) was the first of its kind and on its maiden voyage, but was destroyed with stolen bi-planes (succeeding on one quest and providing proof the bi-planes flew insures their continued existence).
+- The beginning of Arcanum: Of Steamworks & Magick Obscura sees the player barely surviving a terrible airship crash.
+Interestingly, it seems heavier than air ships have a shorter than real-life span of use in Arcanum, as the aforementioned blimp IFS Zephyr (incorrectly called a zeppelin) was the first of its kind and on its maiden voyage, but was destroyed with stolen biplanes.
+Later in the game, succeeding on one quest and providing proof the biplanes flew insures their continued existence.

 - The Final Fantasy games love airships; each main-series game includes an airship in the mid- to late game as easy transport around the world.
 While many of the earlier games are simply sea-ships with propellers on, Final Fantasy VI and VII (both much more technology-oriented than their predecessors) feature actual zeppelins as their major airships, and Final Fantasy IX brings them back as general-use vehicles in a fantasy Steam Punk setting.
 (More recent games have airships so advances as to be barely recognizable as dirigibles.)